Best Church & Youth Group Fundraising Ideas

 Religious Items & Apparel Sales

-Product sales are always a great way to get church youth groups involved in raising funds for your church.
-Be sure to choose products that are in line with the vision of your church organization such as rosaries, bibles, and candles.
-All of these items can make for a successful fundraising sales contest.
+Product sales are always a great way to get church youth groups involved in raising funds for your church and can work especially well at Catholic churches.
+Be sure to choose products that are in line with the vision of your church such as rosaries, bibles, and candles.
+All of these items can make for a successful fundraising sales campaign.
 Consider implementing a fundraising sales contest during seasons where certain items are in high demand.
-Why not sell nativity sets, advent calendars, angel tree-toppers, and religious-themed wrapping paper to celebrate Christmas?
+Why not sell nativity sets, advent calendars, angel tree-toppers, or religious-themed wrapping paper, to celebrate Christmas?
 Or what about items to fill Easter baskets and teach kids about the reason for the season?
+A candle fundraiser can be incorporated into either of these holidays.

 Church groups can also sell branded merchandise online or at church services and events.
 Create beautiful, unique designs on a platform such as Printful, for church t-shirts, sweatshirts, coffee mugs, bumper stickers, hats, or blankets.
 A table can be set up to sell these items every Sunday, or you can set up an eCommerce store and sell them online.
 Add a blog to the website, to boost sales and report about your mission trip fundraising goals and progress.